Rustic Crusty Bread: Simple Bread Machine Recipe You’ll Love

-Sneak Preview: This Crusty Bread Machine Recipe starts life with a simple sponge mixture the night before.
+Sneak Preview: This rustic Crusty Bread Machine Recipe starts life with a simple sponge mixture the night before.
 Complex, yeasty flavors and a crusty exterior are your payoff for thinking ahead.

 Crusty Bread Machine loaf cut in slicesPin